camunda/camunda-docs/docs/reference/grpc.md

 Returned if:

-- no resources given.
+- No resources given.
-- if at least one resource is invalid.
+- At least one resource is invalid.
 A resource is considered invalid if:
-  - it is not a BPMN or YAML file (currently detected through the file extension)
+  - It is not a BPMN or YAML file (currently detected through the file extension).
-  - the resource data is not deserializable (e.g. detected as BPMN, but it's broken XML)
+  - The resource data is not deserializable (e.g. detected as BPMN, but it's broken XML).
-  - the process is invalid (e.g. an event-based gateway has an outgoing sequence flow to a task)
+  - The process is invalid (e.g. an event-based gateway has an outgoing sequence flow to a task.)

 ### `FailJob` RPC

-Marks the job as failed; if the retries argument is positive, then the job will be immediately activatable again, and a worker could try again to process it.
-If it is zero or negative however, an incident will be raised, tagged with the given errorMessage, and the job will not be activatable until the incident is resolved.
+Marks the job as failed; if the retries argument is positive, the job is immediately activatable again, and a worker could try again to process it.
+If it is zero or negative, an incident is raised, tagged with the given errorMessage, and the job is not activatable until the incident is resolved.

 #### Input: `FailJobRequest`